 Huskies around strangers

 Another common question among husky owners is whether their dog barks at strangers.
-Well, the simple answer is no. Huskies do not bark at strangers.
+Well, if you ask any Siberian Husky owner, they will give you simple answer, no. Huskies do not bark at strangers.
 They tend to act friendly around other people.
 Your husky will likely greet an intruder with a wagging tail.
 Huskies see each new stranger as a new friend they can play with.

 And that applies even to people you pass on the sidewalk and people they meet for the first time.
 Huskies are great when you want to have guests coming over.
 Or if you want to take them to new places.